Should I Ever Admit To My Insurance Company That An Accident Was My Fault?

 What Happens If My Friend, The Driver Does Not Have Any Insurance And Neither Do I And We Get Into A Car Wreck?

 When someone is not insured, it doesn’t mean you don’t have a personal injury claim.
 The first step for us is to look for what we call uninsured motorist coverage.
 That is going to act and that is going to take the place of liability coverage for the person or the driver that is uninsured.
 If your friend is uninsured but not at fault, then we are going to look for a way to get you this no-fault coverage which covers your medical bills up to $10,000 regardless.
 So either way, we do have the ability to make a personal injury claim on your behalf.
-It gets a little bit of a complicated scenario so I would suggest that you contact an attorney to determine if the person is truly uninsured and what your rights are.
+It becomes a little bit of a complicated scenario so I would suggest that you contact an attorney to determine if the person is truly uninsured and what your rights are.